 Seasonal Affective Disorder is when you start to feel depressed during the fall and winter months.
 With temperatures getting colder and the skies getting grayer, it’s tempting to stay inside and watch TV all day.
 That, however, is going to make depression worse.
 Go outside and make a fire while roasting some marshmallows.

 These tips are all great starting points to relieve some holiday stress.
-Neurofeedback is the next best step to achieve better regulated brain waves in order to relieve anxiety and depression.
-This painless and easy to use method only requires a few steps.
-Through the use of operant conditioning, all you have to do is watch your favorite show connected to SYMMETRY’s innovative neurofeedback software and your brain waves will learn to self-regulate, thus alleviating anxious, depressed or other negative feelings.
-SYMMETRY @home training allows you to do training on your own schedule while still being supervised.
+Neurofeedback is the next best step to achieving better-regulated brain waves to relieve anxiety and depression.
+This painless and easy-to-use method only requires a few steps.
+Through the use of operant conditioning, all you have to do is watch your favorite show connected to SYMMETRY’s innovative neurofeedback software and your brain waves will learn to self-regulate, thus alleviating anxiety, depression, or other negative feelings.
+SYMMETRY @home training allows you to do training on your schedule while still being supervised.
 The set-up process is quick and easy, so you can start immediately.